 Black Turnstones in flight

-searching, we found the birds again.
+after some searching, we found them.
 The tide was lower so they were foraging in the seaweed at the

 from Fauntleroy to Vashon and drive down to Tramp Harbor to look for Eared Grebes, said to be

 regular there.
 I still remember scrutinizing the Horned Grebes off the Lovell's dock on Sabbath

 afternoons 25 years ago, looking for an Eared.
 I never found one, and haven't since either, until

 today.
 After about twenty minutes of scoping distant ducks in Tramp Harbor, I found two slender,

 dark-necked grebes w/ dark faces (unlike either Horned or Red-necked) and vertically-elongated white